CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/index.md

 #### Genomic data transport

+The sequence diagram is shown below:
+**Insert Transport diagram containing HL7v2 with reference pointer**
 ### Credits

 Our thanks to the contributors to the CodeX/GenomeX data exchange workstream which drive the guidance in this IG: